kamranahmedse/developer-roadmap/src/data/roadmaps/golang/content/empty-interfaces@ueJ7ndK2SKniDVjN2aUlO.md

-# Empty Interfaces
+# Empty Interface

-Empty interfaces (`interface{}`) in Go can hold values of any type since they specify no methods.
-While powerful for creating flexible APIs and generic containers, they sacrifice compile-time type safety for runtime flexibility.
-With Go 1.18+, generics often provide a better alternative to empty interfaces for type-safe generic programming.
-Empty interfaces are still useful for scenarios like JSON unmarshaling, building general-purpose containers, implementing reflection-based libraries, and interfacing with dynamic systems.
-When using empty interfaces, you typically need type assertions or type switches to work with the actual values, so they should be used judiciously and with proper error handling.
+The empty interface `interface{}` can hold values of any type since every type implements at least zero methods.
+Used for generic programming before Go 1.18 generics.
+Requires type assertions or type switches to access underlying values.
+Common in APIs handling unknown data types.